 Welcome to this behind the scenes tour of my home newborn, child, family, maternity photography studio.

-The studio is divided into two main areas, the sitting area and the shooting area.
+The studio is spacious and offers a sitting and shooting area.
 I hope that the sitting area will act as your living room during your portrait session and that you will feel comfortable and relaxed in the peaceful space.
 You are welcome to help yourself to a delicious Nespresso when you’re in the studio for a session.

 When you glance around the studio, you may notice some cool old vintage cameras and a variety of props.
 Clients often comment on the old cameras.
 For example they may have owned similar ones when they were children or their grandparents used to take pictures of them with similar models.
 Among the old camera models are three of my old ones; my very first camera, a 110 film Kodak, the Minolta SLR that I used during by beginning photography classes in high school and college and the double lens reflex camera that I bought shortly after watching Hope Floats.

 My childhood dream was to be a photojournalist for National Geographic.
-Although I am self-employed, I do feel like I am living my dream.
-I am thrilled to take pictures of the families around Pittsburgh and travel with my own family on summer vacations.
+Although I am self-employed photographer, I feel like I am living my dream.
+I am thrilled to photograph the newborns, seniors and families around Pittsburgh and travel with my family on summer vacations.

 The studio offers beautiful natural light for a lifestyle feel as well as top of the line ProPhoto studio lights.